 The benefits of a mentally healthy workplace

-Providing a safe and positive workplace is a win-win situation for employers and employees.
+Aside from meeting your legal obligations, providing a safe and positive workplace is a win-win situation for both employers and employees.
 Beyond Blue estimates that for every $1 businesses invest in effective workplace mental health strategies, they receive an average return of $2.30.

 Some of the key benefits are: